-- The scale of the development should be in keeping with the rest of the village and other businesses elsewhere within the Plan Area. - The proposed use will not give rise to detrimental impact on local residential amenities. - The proposal will not have a harmful visual impact on the surrounding area.
+- The scale of the development should be in keeping with the scale of development in the rest of the village and other businesses elsewhere within the Plan Area. - The proposed use will not give rise to a detrimental impact on local residential amenities. - The proposal will not have a harmful visual impact on the surrounding area.